 In a parking lot in North Austin, Texas, on July 14, 2015, Grant Thompson was discovered in a state of cardiac arrest.
-An employee of a pet-store with a lifelong love of animals, Thompson was found with multiple bites from a monocle cobra that he had taken from the store.
-The young man showed no typical defensive wounds that are common in snake attacks, nor any indication he had pulled away from the striking cobra.
-The venom of a monocle cobra causes full body paralysis, then cessation of the lungs’ ability to function, within just 30 minutes.
+An employee of a pet store with a lifelong love of animals, Thompson was found with multiple bites from a monocle cobra that he had taken from the store.
+The young man showed no typical defensive wounds common in snake attacks, nor any indication he had pulled away from the striking cobra.
+The venom of a monocle cobra causes full-body paralysis, then the cessation of the lungs’ ability to function within just 30 minutes.

 4Suicide by Molten Iron

 On November 6, 1854, 28-year-old George Towler, who worked at the Farnley Iron Company, chose a rather thorough and stunning method of suicide.
 Standing near a furnace filled with 50 tonnes (55 tons) of molten iron, Towler took a last look around the workplace then calmly jumped into the liquid metal.

 For iron to melt, it has to reach temperatures above 2800°F (1538°C).
 It was said that all that was able to be recovered from the orange-hot iron was a portion of charred bone.
 This was all that remained of Towler to be buried at the church of St. Michael in the Farnley district of West Yorkshire, England.